frcdesign/FRCDesign.org/docs/learning-course/stage1/1C/exercise7.md

 ### 3D Printing to Reduce Part Count
 3D printing can be used to create spacer blocks.
-Rather than using multiple spacers to connect two components, we can opt to use a 3D printed block that combines all of the spacers into a single part, which can help reduce part count and make assembly easier.
+Rather than using multiple spacers to connect two components, we can opt to use a 3D printed block that combines all of the spacers into a single part, this reduces part count and makes assembly easier.
+This concept was also used in Exercise 4 on the climb hook to reduce the amount of spacers.

 If you have a 3D printer, this can be a good option.

 ???+ example "3D Printed Spacer Block"